jonas-thn/gaussian-splatting-renderer/README.md

 The `wgpu-3dgs-viewer` crate is still in active development by a single person.
 It hardcodes the background clear color to solid black and does not natively allow alpha transparency.
-To get around this limitation, I could not use the standard remote dependency from `crates.io`.
-Instead, I cloned the repository locally into my project workspace to modify the source code.
+To get around this limitation, the standard remote dependency from `crates.io` could not be used.
+Instead, I cloned the repository locally into the project workspace to modify the source code.

-In the following code snippet, you can see the exact change.
-I created a command encoder and injected a custom render pass to clear the screen with specific color and alpha values.
+The following code snippet shows the exact change.
+A command encoder was created, and a custom render pass was injected to clear the screen with specific color and alpha values.
 Having this local copy also proved to be very useful during the VR integration and debugging phase later on.

 ``` {#lst:clear_pass caption="Custom Clear Pass" label="lst:clear_pass"}
 let mut encoder = self